 Brokers and home equity lenders can advise clients on how to avoid these fees.
 You can take out a second mortgage in Toronto without altering your primary mortgage.
 Or, a broker may recommend a different method of accessing your home equity.

 Both second mortgage brokers and direct second mortgage lenders can help you get a mortgage on your home.
 But, brokers and lenders play different roles in the process.
-A lender approves the loan, while a broker brings the homeowner and lender together and leads communication.
+A lender approves the second mortgage, while a broker brings the homeowner and lender together and leads communication.
 It’s also important to note when applying with a direct second mortgage lender in Toronto, they are looking out for their own best interest, while a second mortgage broker in Toronto will represent your best interest, as they don’t have any obligations to the lender.

 Private second mortgage lenders are also labelled "non-bank lenders."
 A second mortgage broker can help you get a home equity loan from a bank or a non-bank lender.